 A modern, accessible font helps bring Brighter World to life.

 The primary font, Poppins, is a versatile, sans serif typeface that is a leading accessible font style.
 This modern typeface embodies McMaster’s commitment to innovation and clarity.
 Whether used in digital or print formats, Poppins ensures clear and legible communication, contributing to a more inclusive brand experience for everyone engaging with McMaster University.
-Poppins is a Google font that can be downloaded here.
+Poppins is a Google font that can be downloaded here or from the Brand Resources SharePoint site.

 Poppins should be used for the following purposes: